 To get to Corregidor, you have 3 options:

-- Go on your own to the Dapa Boulevard (in this area, where there’s another tourism booth) and hire a boat yourself (what we did).
+- Go on your own to Dapa Boulevard (in this area, where there’s another tourism booth) and arrange a boat yourself (what we did).
 It cost us 1,000 pesos, but it’s now quite hard to get it below 3,000 pesos; try to haggle a bit because it’s really close.

 - Hire a boat from the General Luna pier.
-In this case, it will be included with the three islands mentioned before (Daku, Naked and Guyam).
+In this case, it will be combined with the three islands mentioned above (Daku, Naked and Guyam).
 It’s 5,000 pesos for up to 5 people (+1 for the guide) and 5,500 for up to 9 people.
-It’s a price set by ordinance.
+These are official standard rates.

 - Join one of the tours organized by agencies in Siargao.
-There’s this one that combines Corregidor with Mam’om, which we think is TOP and includes food, drinks and transfers.
-Or the Tri-island + Corregidor one.
+There’s this tour that combines Corregidor with Mam’on, which we think is excellent and includes food, drinks and transfers.
+Or you can also book this Tri-island + Corregidor tour.

 Entrance to Corregidor costs 100 pesos per person and 100 pesos for boat mooring.
-They now charge 350 pesos for a guide to do the island trek.
-Honestly, doing the trail on your own is very simple and not dangerous.
-You’ll also need to buy your food, as it isn’t included.
+They now charge 350 pesos for a guide on the island trek.
+Honestly, the trail is easy to do on your own and doesn’t feel unsafe.
+You’ll also need to buy your food, as it won’t be included.

-If you don’t have many days in Siargao, the best idea is to combine the Tri-island island hopping (Daku, Guyam and Naked) with Corregidor.
-In that case—as we said above—the price for a bangka from General Luna is 5,000 pesos for a boat for up to 5 people, 5,500 pesos for 7 to 9 people, and 6,000 pesos for 11 to 14 people.
+If you don’t have many days in Siargao, the best option is to combine the Tri-island island hopping (Daku, Guyam and Naked) with Corregidor.
+In that case, as mentioned above, the price for a bangka from General Luna is 5,000 pesos for a boat for up to 5 people, 5,500 pesos for 7 to 9 people, and 6,000 pesos for 11 to 14 people.

 In 2019 a small restaurant opened on Corregidor (Mpire Resort).
 It’s a bit pricey, so you can also bring your own food.
 And although the trail isn’t very demanding, it’s best to wear proper shoes for walking.

-4. Island hopping: Mam’om Island + La Janusa + Anahawan — OR just MAM’OM
+4. Island hopping: Mam’on Island + La Janusa + Anahawan — OR just MAM’ON

-A little farther than the previous ones, Mam’on Island will seem like paradise on earth.
-About 50 minutes by boat from General Luna, its white sand and crystal-clear water are truly marvelous (perhaps the best beach of all those mentioned) and, in addition, you can combine it with the island opposite, La Janusa.
+A little farther away than the previous stops, Mam’on Island feels like a little slice of paradise.
+Around 50 minutes by boat from General Luna, its white sand and crystal-clear water are truly marvelous (perhaps the best beach of all those mentioned) and you can also combine it with the island just opposite it, La Janusa.
 Don’t forget to bring a snorkeling mask because the channel separating the two islands has a good reef.
 Still, be careful with the current.

-In our case, we decided to visit Mam’on, La Janusa (also written as La Januza), and Anahawan (which we think is the least interesting) from Dapa (where, as you know, there’s a booth on the Dapa Boulevard).
-However, the best idea in our opinion—unless you have many days in Siargao to do 3 or 4 island hoppings—is to combine the Tri-island island hopping (Daku, Guyam and Naked) with Mam’om departing from General Luna.
-The fixed prices for this island hopping in Siargao that leaves from the General Luna port are:
+On that visit, we decided to explore Mam’on, La Janusa (also written as La Januza), and Anahawan (which we think is the least interesting) from Dapa, where there’s a tourism booth on Dapa Boulevard.
+However, the best option, in our opinion—unless you have many days in Siargao to do 3 or 4 island-hopping trips—is to combine the Tri-island island hopping (Daku, Guyam and Naked) with Mam’on departing from General Luna.
+The fixed prices for this Siargao island-hopping trip from General Luna pier are:

 - 6,000 pesos per boat for 7 to 9 people (10 with the guide)